ozkangul/announcements/readme-eng.md

 ## Reminders
 ### Attendance Form
-To get your certificate without any trouble, make sure that you’ve filled the attendance form for the duration of the course, it will only be open **during the course**:
+To get your certificate without any trouble, make sure that you’ve filled the attendance form for the duration of the course, it will only be open **during the course**.

 Please write your **name and surname** as you would like to see on your certificate.
 Use the **same email** in each attendance form.